openmm/openmm-wheels/README.md

 ### Building downstream libraries as wheels

-To get downstream pacakges as wheels, we need to do the following,
+To get downstream packages as wheels, we need to do the following,

 1. Get a `conda-forge` feedstock up and running.
 2. Copy the feedstock into a new repo for wheel changes